 To protect myself I erected a wall, blocking all feelings.
 No longer would I be hurt or feel pain, all the emotions that make one feel helpless and emotionally raw.
 At that time it was the only way to survive the emotional holocaust but at a terrible price.
 By blocking my feelings my emotional growth was arrested in a time zone of a 13-year-old.
 A time of my life when the devastating accusation of an evil narcissist aunt totally shattered it.

-After that the predominant feeling was a feeling of numbness I was like a watcher, an actress playing a part that brought no feeling of pleasure or joy.
+After that, the predominant feeling was a feeling of numbness I was like a watcher, an actress playing a part that brought no feeling of pleasure or joy.
 Anhedonia is the term for this ‘zombie-like’ or ‘half-dead’ state.
 Even when I held my son after he was born I felt nothing.
-Oh, analytical part of me knew I had to take care of him but emotionally I felt nothing.
+Oh, the analytical part of me knew I had to take care of him but emotionally I felt nothing.

-Furthermore the aftermath of being falsely accused was traumatic amnesia.
+Furthermore, the aftermath of being falsely accused was traumatic amnesia.
 A week after being falsely accused I had gone to my grandmother’s home to escape from my father’s abuse.
 Despite the earlier incident, my grandmother coaxed me to go for a drive with the same Uncle who I was accused of seducing.
 The reason given was “I would feel better”.
-On one hand I was accused while on the other hand I was encouraged to go out with the man.
+On one hand, I was accused while on the other hand, I was encouraged to go out with the man.
 The contradictions were too much for my mind.
 Trying to make sense of a frightening and conflicting situation.
 My tender mind could not take the utter chaos.
 I blanked out.
-I did not not remember these incidents till after I had a breakdown 15 years later.
+I did not remember these incidents till after I had a breakdown 15 years later.

 Traumatic amnesia, for various reasons and in many ways, freezes those experiences either in the subconscious (or in cognitive obscurity) such that they are inaccessible.